-The Company currently operates in six reportable segments: multifamily properties, office properties, industrial properties, retail properties, real estate-related securities and the International Affiliated Fund.
+The Company currently operates in six reportable segments: multifamily properties, office properties, industrial properties, real estate-related securities and the International Affiliated Fund.
 These are operating segments that are defined as components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision-makers in deciding how to allocate resources and in assessing performance.
 The Company's chief executive officer, chief financial officer and head of portfolio management have been identified as the chief operating decision-makers.
-The Company's chief operating decision-makers direct the allocation of resources to operating segments based on the profitability and cash flows of each respective segment.
+The Company's chief operating decision-makers.
+The Company's chief operating decision-makers based on the profitability and cash flows of each respective segment.
 The Company believes that Segment Net Operating Income is the performance metric that captures the unique operating characteristics of each segment.